 Moreover, most doctors, nurses, and physician assistants aren’t trained in behavior change.
 Instead, they are trained in the “expert” model of care, where they simply tell patients what to do and expect them to do it.

 This is where health coaches come in.

-Studies show that health coaches can help people manage chronic conditions (like diabetes), lose weight and keep it off, increase movement and activity, and generally improve their physical and mental health.
+Studies show that health coaches can help people manage chronic conditions such as diabetes, lose weight, and keep it off, increase movement and activity, and generally improve their physical and mental health.

 As seen with the rise of corporate wellness programs since the 2000s, companies want healthier employees to increase productivity and lessen health insurance claims, which explains why the health coaching role has become so utilized in the health sector.